Shōjō-ji

 Shōjō-ji (勝常寺) is a Buddhist temple of the Shingon-shu Buzan-ha sect in Yugawa, Kawanuma District, Fukushima Prefecture, Japan.

 History

 Shōjō-ji was opened in 807 by the Hossō sect scholar-monk Tokuitsu.
 The original name of the temple is not known, but the present name has been in use since medieval times.
 At the time of foundation it was a large temple forming a complete Shichidō garan, many attached buildings, twelve houses for monks and more than 100 sub-temples.
 Today, the temple consists among others of the original auditorium (Yakushi Hall), the residence of the head priest (reception hall), the kitchen, the central gate (chūmon) and more than 30 Buddhist statues.

+The Legend of Shōjō-ji

+There is a hundreds year old Japanese legend from about the mid-to-late Edo Period that takes place at the temple of Shōjō-Ji.
+In the legend, raccoon dogs (known as Tanuki) come to gather at the temple while monks perform a ceremony.
+A song titled "Shojoji Tanuki no Bayashi" was composed in 1925 by Nakayama Shinpei (中山 晋平, 1887–1952) telling the story of the Tanuki celebration.
+Every October at the temple, a festival is held in remembrance of the story passed down for many generations.